 What can an Occupational Therapist help my child with?

-- Gross motor tasks (crawling, running, jumping)
+- Gross motor skills: crawling, running, jumping

-- Balance and coordination (sitting straight in a chair, kicking a ball)
+- Balance and coordination: sitting straight in a chair, kicking a ball

-- Planning and problem solving (working out the best way to do a task
+- Planning and problem solving: working out the best way to do a task

-- Behaviour (learning appropriate ways to manage emotions, learning right from wrong)
+- Behaviour: learning appropriate ways to manage emotions, learning right from wrong

-- Sensory processing (learning to calm down when over-excited, managing distractions in the classroom)
+- Sensory processing: learning to calm down when over-excited, managing distractions in the classroom

 - Increasing social connections and confidence

-- Finding the best assistive technology (items to increase attention, wheelchairs)
+- Finding the best assistive technology: items to increase attention, wheelchairs

 What can I expect during my child's first session?